This game has unused areas.

 When you visit Manhattan, naturally enough, Fuse is not present in the cafeteria.

 One of the few clues remaining in the English version, however, is located in Omble, as Fuse is present along with all the other fake "main character" shadows (Mei-ling and Gen are basically there to represent T260G and Riki, who can't enter this area).
 The only way this can be seen, though, is by playing the game via emulator, in which a glitch causes the actual sprites to appear after fighting a battle.

 Asellus was originally supposed to escape from Facinaturu via Kurenai (the sentient flame pit that otherwise serves no purpose), which would have evidently burned off their clothes (utilizing the nude sprites seen below) and sent them to Mosperiburg.
 Asellus and White Rose would then have had an audience with Virgil, who would provide them with clothes, then teleport them off somewhere else.
-The scene of the audience with Virgil still exists in US version.
-To trigger it, in the beginning of Asellus' scenario, teleport to Mosperiburg by means of the regionmap item (through hacking).
-The scene will be triggered however, with Japanese language and the camera off the screen.
+The scene of the audience with Virgil still exists in the US version.
+To trigger it, in the beginning of Asellus' scenario, teleport to Mosperiburg by means of the RegionMap item (through hacking).
+The scene will be triggered, albeit with Japanese language and the camera off the screen.